patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/Zonneplan/README.md

   - Click on `Service`
   - Request via the chatbot to be connected with an employee
   - Request from the employee the data
-- Download the `ZonneplanDataPrepare.py` file and put it in the same directory as the Zonneplan data
+- Download the `ZonneplanDataPrepare.py` and the `DataPrepareEngine.py` (Datasources directory) files and put it in the same directory as the Zonneplan data
 - Execute the python script with as parameter the name of the file that contains the exported data `python ZonneplanDataPrepare.py export-2025-01-21.11_17_12.xlsx`.
   The python script creates the needed files for the generic import script.
 - Follow the steps in the overall how-to